algolia/instantsearch/docs/documentation.md

   - <span class="attr-optional">`widget.getConfiguration`</span>: Configures the underlying AlgoliaSearch JS helper.
 Takes a [SearchParameter](https://community.algolia.com/algoliasearch-helper-js/docs/SearchParameters.html) and should return the properties needed as an object.
   - <span class="attr-optional">`widget.init`</span> Initializes the widget (its DOM).
 Called before the first search.
 Takes an object with the following keys:
     - state: the [search state](https://community.algolia.com/algoliasearch-helper-js/docs/SearchParameters.html).
-    - helper: the [helper](https://community.algolia.com/algoliasearch-helper-js/docs/AlgoliaSearchHelper.html) user to create new search query
+    - helper: the [helper](https://community.algolia.com/algoliasearch-helper-js/docs/AlgoliaSearchHelper.html) used to create new search query
     - templatesConfig: the template configuration
   - <span class="attr-optional">`widget.render`</span>: Renders the widget after the search results come back from algolia.
 Takes an object with the following keys:
     - results: the [results](https://community.algolia.com/algoliasearch-helper-js/docs/SearchResults.html) of the query
     - state: the [search state](https://community.algolia.com/algoliasearch-helper-js/docs/SearchParameters.html).
-    - helper: the [helper](https://community.algolia.com/algoliasearch-helper-js/docs/AlgoliaSearchHelper.html) user to create new search query
+    - helper: the [helper](https://community.algolia.com/algoliasearch-helper-js/docs/AlgoliaSearchHelper.html) used to create new search query
     - createURL: function provided to create urls

   </div>